fetchai/agents-aea/docs/oef-ledger.md

 The implementation builds on the open-source <a href="https://libp2p.io/" target="_blank">libp2p</a> library.
 A distributed hash table is used by all participating peers to maintain a mapping between agents' cryptographic addresses and their network addresses.

-Agents can receive messages from other agents if they are both connected to the ACN (see <a href="../p2p-connection">here</a>).
+Agents can receive messages from other agents if they are both connected to the ACN (see <a href="../p2p-connection">here</a> for an example).

 ### Centralized search and discovery